Bonfire Night – How to Preserve the Wildlife

 Despite careful planning, landscape gardening can sometimes present challenges.
 Here are some common issues you may encounter and tips on how to address them.

 Pests and diseases can wreak havoc on your landscape if left unchecked.
 Regularly inspect your plants for signs of infestation or disease and take appropriate measures to control them.
-Utilize organic or chemical treatments depending on your preference and the severity of the problem.
+Utilise organic or chemical treatments depending on your preference and the severity of the problem.

 If you find yourself struggling to maintain your landscape garden, consider simplifying or reevaluating your design.
 Opt for low-maintenance plants, reduce lawn areas, or incorporate automation systems to make maintenance tasks more manageable.